Skip to main content

 Swimming and Self-Rescue Skills

-At West Rise Junior School all children take part in swimming lessons in Year 4 with Catch Up lessons in Year 5 and Year 6.
+At West Rise Junior School all children take part in swimming lessons in Year 4 and Year 5, with catch up lessons in Year 6.

 Through these they develop: